GermyCode/companion-module-fm-govee/fm-govee-1.0.5/companion/HELP.md

 * Change device color, RGB and kelvin temperature
 * Change segment brightness
 * Change segment color, RGB (kelvin is not supproted by segments)
+* Gradient toggle to make a gradient between segments

 ### Segment Control
-* To specify what segments you want to change, use this formatting: '1,2,3,..'.
+* To specify what segments you want to change, use this formatting: '0,1,2,..'.
 They dont need to be consecutive.
-To change specific segments '1,3,6,10,..' or just '3' to change one segment
+To change specific segments '0,1,6,10,..' or just '3' to change one segment

 ### Variables